 45) Jurisdiction - each party irrevocably agrees that the courts of England and Wales shall have exclusive jurisdiction to settle any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with the agreement or its subject matter or formation.

-Please enter the login and password details supplied by our Business Manager.
+Please enter the login and password details supplied by our Centre Manager.